 The second bedroom is unused most of the time, it is set up as a guest bedroom so I just basically dust weekly.
 Sweeping and mopping get done once a month.

-What makes it so fast in our bedroom is we always hang up, put away or toss into the hamper our clothing.
+What makes it so fast in our bedroom is our clothing is always hung up, put away or tossed into the hamper.
 We do not leave them on the floor, tossed on a chair or over a bed rail.
 Our drawers are organized and tidy, we don’t have to waste time digging.